This Week In Race: A House That Flew Over The Ocean And A Man Who Didn't Get To Fly

 ProPublica spoke with 15 former or current Texas prosecutors about the state's hate crime statute, and was told by all that "proving intent beyond a reasonable doubt is challenging."

-And to round out the devastation: White House Press Secretary Sean Spicer was criticized for a comparison he made between Syrian President Bashar al-Assad and Adolf Hitler.
+And to round out the devastation: White House Press Secretary Sean Spicer was criticized for a comparison he made between Syrian President Bashar Assad and Adolf Hitler.
 In his initial statement, Spicer claimed that "you had someone as despicable as Hitler who didn't even sink to using chemical weapons," seemingly overlooking the millions of Jews Hitler gassed.
 Later, in an attempt to clarify, Spicer referred to Nazi death camps as "Holocaust centers."
 Steven Goldstein, executive director of the Anne Frank Center for Mutual Respect, quickly condemned Spicer's words:

 "On Passover no less, Sean Spicer has engaged in Holocaust denial, the most offensive form of fake news imaginable, by denying Hitler gassed millions of Jews to death.
 Spicer's statement is the most evil slur upon a group of people we have ever heard from a White House press secretary.
 Sean Spicer now lacks the integrity to serve as White House press secretary, and President Trump must fire him at once."